Israel says it is engaged in the heaviest fighting yet in Gaza

 He said Israeli soldiers were "destroying weaponry and terrorist infrastructure, both above and below ground."

-The statement marked the first time that Israel had acknowledged that ground forces were engaged in and around Khan Younis.
-Israel released video it said showed soldiers operating in northern Gaza.
+The statement marks the first time that Israel has acknowledged that ground forces are engaged in and around Khan Younis.
+Israel also released video it said showed soldiers operating in northern Gaza.

 In a post on X (formerly Twitter), the IDF said on Wednesday that Israel's air force had hit 250 targets in the Gaza Strip in the past 24 hours, and that ground troops "continue to locate and destroy weapons, underground shafts, explosive charges and other terrorist infrastructures."

-The fighting, which Israel says is aimed at crushing Hamas, has forced hundreds of thousands of Palestinian civilians to flee or risk death.
+The fighting has forced hundreds of thousands of Palestinian civilians to flee or risk death.
 They are warned by Israel's military, using robocalls, online maps and leaflets dropped by airplanes, to move to "safer zones."
 The areas considered relatively free from fighting include a tiny sliver of coastal land known as Al Mawasi, and the Rafah area along the Egyptian border.

+Bilal Shbeir, an English teacher who survived Israeli strikes around his home in central Gaza, says the last two days of the conflict have been "the toughest, the hardest, the most difficult."

 UNRWA, the United Nations relief agency that aids Palestinians, issued yet another in a long series of dire warnings in recent days.
 It warned of "[another] wave of displacement" in Gaza.